altunixon/wips/lns/altina_ln/ASP-52-.md

 “That’s exaggerating too much.”

 If Altina’s smile right now was written on her biography, it would definitely be an insight on her personality.
 Would it be recorded as her belittling the Royal authority, or mingling with the commoners without any social barriers?
 This would be dependent on the author...”
-Regis thought.
+Regis thought.<br/>

 Vanessa returned to the kitchen to serve more dishes.
-She was probably preparing the shares for the disciples.
+She was probably preparing the shares for the disciples.<br/>

-Only Altina, Regis and Enzo were left at the table while the guards were at the room next door.
+Only Altina, Regis and Enzo were left at the table while the guards were at the room next door.<br/>

-They began their meal after saying grace.
+They began their meal after saying grace.<br/>

 Altina drank some soup and said,

 “I hope that Mr Smith can speak to us in a relax manner.
 There’s no need for formal speech.
 That’s was why I sent the guards to the other room.”

 Enzo still had a perplexed look… … Perhaps he was too engrossed when he spoke bluntly earlier.
-It would be better to forgive him first.
+It would be better to forgive him first.<br/>

-Even Regis had relaxed himself to ease the mood.
+Even Regis had relaxed himself to ease the mood.<br/>

 “Then, returning to the topic earlier…”

-Once Regis spoke of it, Altina immediately swallowed the potato in her mouth and said.
+Once Regis spoke of it, Altina immediately swallowed the potato in her mouth and said.<br/>

 “What do you know about the sword?”